Looe Valley Trails

 There are 400,000 registered motorhomes in the UK, plus a similar amount of self build campervans, plus over 2miliion registered motorhomes on the European mainland.
 Virtually everyone of these motorhomes have cycles attached to them.
 Cornwall council needs to alliw overnight parking for motorhomes at Millpool carpark Looe, Cremyl car park.
 Liskeard town centre car park, Bodmin town centre car park.
 Campsites are NOT the answer.
 Brittany has hundred of campsites PLUS over 1,200 motorhome aires.
 Cornwall has ZERO motorhome aires, that is why motorhomes and campervans are forced to wild camp.
 Recognise the opportunity of motorhome tourism and create aires on existing council car parks.
 2 spaces to 20 spaces, every little bit helps.
 Check out www.campra.org.uk for free assistance.

-Edgue asked about 3 years ago
+Edgue asked almost 4 years ago

 Thank you for raising this to our attention.
 The desire and potential opportunity of providing these facilities have not previously been considered as part of this project.
 However, we will review what is possible working with other partners.